When It All Hits The Fan

 Things change when you least expect it and often you can’t control this change.
 Recognising this and accepting it is key.
 This has been a major shift for me as someone that liked to be ‘in control’ of everything.

 Consult Recruitment has got your back.
-If you want to know when the perfect accounting, banking or finance job pops up - reach out to the team today 09 410 7235
+If you need to weigh up your options – reach out to the team today 09 410 7235.